luizbgomide/EclipsePhase2e-ptbr/src.clean_html/08/07-media-and-entertainment.md

 ## The Glitterati

 The ability for almost anyone to cultivate an online audience with the right combination of perseverance, skill, and luck has led to a new pantheon of media personalities.
-Whether they built their brand with a niche demographic, capitalized on a viral sensation, or acquired public acclaim through other means, these gamers, commentators, athletes, comedians, and other performers now compete with traditional celebrities for the public's attention.
+Whether they built their brand with a niche demographic, capitalized on a viral sensation, or acquired public acclaim through other means, these gamers, commentators, athletes, comedians, and other performers now compete with traditional celebrities for the public’s attention.
 They are joined by the scions of ultra-rich hyperelite families, a new class of always-on socialites.
 These glitterati go to great lengths to capture more likes, views, and rep: moonlet-sized gala parties, death-defying sports, lascivious displays of hedonism, reckless thrill-seeking, and staged drama and rivalries.

 ## Metacelebrities